The Importance and Benefits of Conflict Management

 Teams that trust one another are not afraid to engage in passionate dialogue around issues and decisions that are key to the organization’s success.

-When conflict is managed effectively team members see conflict as a tool to exchange ideas while allowing each party to be equally heard.
+When conflict is managed effectively, team members see conflict as a tool to exchange ideas while allowing each party to be equally heard.

 "Teams cannot have effective communication without productive conflict."

-Properly managed conflict is an effective form of communication rather than a fearful argument.
+Adequately managed conflict is an effective form of communication rather than a fearful argument.

-Well managed conflict then has many benefits for your organization.
+A well-managed conflict then has many benefits for your organization.
 With productive, well managed conflict, you will see the following:

 ☑️ Increased team performance, productivity, energy, and engagement.